 If there is no bodycam footage, we always try to obtain in-car camera evidence on a DUI stop.
 Often times we find that the officer’s Probable Cause Affidavit (police report) is inconstant with the video.
 Descriptions of the field sobriety exercises are not given justice without video.
 Juries love to see what actually happened on the scene rather than ones several different accounts.

 Just How Effective Are Bodycams?

 In 2017, a study conducted by a Virginia-based CNA corporation found a 37% reduction in officers involved in use-of-force incidents and a 30% decrease in the number of officers with multiple complaints filed against them in the past.
-The officers not equiped with the bodycams saw a use-of-force increase by 4%.
+The officers not equipped with the bodycams saw a use-of-force increase by 4%.
 When officers know they are being watched and recorded, they are more likely to think about their actions instead of acting on impulse.
-It was also found that bodycams create considerable cost savings for police by simplifying the complaint reslution process.
+It was also found that bodycams create considerable cost savings for police by simplifying the complaint resolution process.